Efficient Reward Poisoning Attacks on Online Deep Reinforcement Learning: Background

 \textbf{Reinforcement learning.} We consider a standard RL setting where an agent trains by interacting with an environment \cite{sutton2018reinforcement}.
 The interaction involves the agent observing a state representation of the environment, taking an action, and receiving a reward.
 Formally, an environment is represented by a stationary Markov decision process (MDP), $\mathcal{M} = \{\mathcal{S},\mathcal{A},\mathcal{P},\mathcal{R},\mu\}$, where $\mathcal{S}$ is the state space, $\mathcal{A}$ is the action space, $\mathcal{P}: \mathcal{S} \times \mathcal{A} \rightarrow D(\mathcal{S})$ is the state transition function, $\mathcal{R}: \mathcal{S} \times \mathcal{A} \rightarrow D(\mathbb{R})$ is the reward function, and $\mu$ is the distribution of the initial states.
 The training process consists of multiple episodes where each episode is initialized with a state sampled from $\mu$, and the agent interacts with the environment in each episode until it terminates.
 A policy $\pi:\mathcal{S}\to D(\mathcal{A})$ is a mapping from the state space to the space of probability distribution $D(\mathcal{A})$ over the action space.
 If a policy $\pi$ is deterministic, then $\pi(s)$ returns a single action.
 A value function $V^\pi_{\mathcal{M}}(s)$ is the expected reward an agent obtains by following the policy $\pi$ starting at state $s$ in the environment $\mathcal{M}$.
 We denote $\mathcal{V}^\pi_{\mathcal{M}} := \mathbbm{E}_{s_0 \sim \mu}V^\pi_{\mathcal{M}}(s_0)$ as the policy value for a policy $\pi$ in $\mathcal{M}$, which measures the performance of $\pi$.
 Let $\Pi$ be the set of all possible policies, the goal of the RL agent is to find the optimal policy with the highest policy value $\optpolicy = \argmax_{\pi\in\Pi} \mathcal{V}^\pi_{\mathcal{M}}$.
 Correspondingly, we denote $V^*=\mathcal{V}^{\pi^*}_{\mathcal{M}}$ as the performance of the optimal policy.
 We say a policy $\pi$ is $\epsilon$-optimal if its policy value satisfies $\mathcal{V}^\pi_{\mathcal{M}} \geq V^*-\epsilon$.

-\textbf{Reward poisoning attack on deep RL.} In this work, we consider a standard data poisoning attack setting \citep{jun2018adversarial, rakhsha2020policy} where a malicious adversary tries to manipulate the agent by poisoning the reward received by the agent from the environment during training.
+\textbf{Reward poisoning attack on RL.} In this work, we consider a standard data poisoning attack setting \citep{jun2018adversarial, rakhsha2020policy} where a malicious adversary tries to manipulate the agent by poisoning the reward received by the agent from the environment during training.
+Formally, at round $t$, let state and action taken by the agent be $s^t$ and $a^t$.
+The environment generates the instant reward $r^t \sim \mathcal{R}(s^t,a^t)$ and next state $s^{t+1} \sim \mathcal{S}(s^t,a^t)$.
+The attacker injects perturbation $\Delta^t$ to the reward.
+Then the agent receives the perturbed observation $(s^t,a^t,r^t+\Delta^t,s^{t+1})$.
 Next, we describe the constraints on the attacker's knowledge, attack budgets, and the attack goal.

 \textbf{Constraints on attacker}: We consider a fully black-box attack setting with limitations on computation resources as follows.